jjgrinwis/redirects-hostname-bucket/README.md

 ## 📋 TODO

 - **Domain Ownership Manager (2026)**: Starting in 2026, Akamai will require [Domain Ownership Manager](https://techdocs.akamai.com/domain-validation/docs/welcome) for domain validation.
-This replaces the current SBD DNS challenge workflow.
 As of now, there is no Terraform provider integration for Domain Ownership Manager.
 This configuration will need to be updated once Terraform support becomes available.